 I’m interested in urban growing, can I volunteer on the roof?

 Yes.
-If you’d like to help out in the garden and learn about organic rooftop growing then you’re welcome to work along side Jack or Janelle on their weekly work days.
+If you’d like to help out in the garden and learn about organic rooftop growing then you’re welcome to work alongside Jack or Matt on their weekly work days.
 Get in touch on the email address below!

 Can the roof take that weight?